 The new Honda Accord has managed to turn a long line of boring Honda’s around.
 The new Accord is fresh and exciting with a sporty exterior.
 The compact executive saloon has finally gotten the Honda Company recognized in this niche of the market.

-This Accord boasts high levels of refinement and offers a fun and exciting driving experience.
+This Accord differs to others from the brand like Honda Jazz Cars in that it boasts high levels of refinement and offers a fun and exciting driving experience rather than simple practicalities and affordability.
 The body style has been improved here and there, and the car sports a new grille.
 There have also been some significant engineering improvements, and a diesel variant is offered with a six-speed manual gearbox.
 A lane-keep assistance package is available with the 2.4 petrol model.

 The Accord was already a strong competitor and enhancements were minimal.
 The high-tech cruise control feature is unique and detects when the driver is wandering out of a lane.
 The car compensates and makes minor adjustments to move the car back into its lane.
 If the car leaves its lane by a substantial amount then the car sounds a warning alarm to alert the driver.